energylocal/cydynni/docs/userguide.md

 ![setup13.png](images/setup13.png)

-Click allow and wait another minute for the smartplug device to appear.
+Click allow.
+Refresh the device interface until the smartplug device appears.

 Clicking on the smartplug device will bring up the scheduler interface: